databendlabs/databend-docs/docs/en/guides/54-query/00-cte.md

 INSERT INTO store_details VALUES (5, 'Scarborough Store', '2022-04-05', 'David Lee');
 ```

-We want to delete all rows from the store_details table that correspond to stores with no sales records in the sales table:
+We want to delete all rows from the "store_details" table that correspond to stores with no sales records in the "sales" table:

 ```sql
 WITH stores_with_sales AS (